cheebinhoh/XYZFinance2U-iOS/README.md

 ### Who do I talk to? ###

+* Creator, cheebin hoh at hohcheebin@gmail.com
-* email creator, cheebin hoh at hohcheebin@gmail.com
+* Admin, cheebin hoh at hohcheebin@gmail.com
-* Repo owner or admin
-* Other community or team contact